Regular Maintenance and Care

 - Use furniture coasters to distribute the weight of heavy items and chair mats for chairs with wheels.

-- To extend the beauty of your carpeting, close drapes or blinds on south facing windows during hours of direct sunlight.
+- To prevent fading, close drapes or blinds on south facing windows during hours of direct sunlight.

 - Be careful not to spill when using bleach, mildew removers, laundry detergents, and other strong chemicals that can permanently discolour carpet fibers.

 - Vacuum at least weekly, more often in busy traffic areas, to remove damaging abrasive dry soil particles that can scratch and dull fibers.
 Invest in a good quality vacuum cleaner with a beater bar attachment.
 Use the beater on the highest setting for thick soft carpets.

 - Professional cleaning is recommended at least once every 12-18 months depending on use.

 - Cleaning areas rugs can be challenging and should only be done in a controlled environment (at a rug cleaning facility) by a trained professional with experience cleaning wool rugs.

 - Professional in-plant area rug cleaning removes the oily, sticky soils that vacuums can’t get out, and the soils that result from cooking vapours, air pollution, and tracked-in dirt.
 The rug cleaning facility should have a dry room where the rugs can be hung up to dry quickly in a controlled manner to ensure there is no shrinkage or dye run.

 - Act Quickly.
 Clean up spills promptly.
 The longer the spill sits there, the harder it’ll be to remove the stain.